Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The Logitech Superlight 2 costs $150 and is used by pros because they're sponsored and money doesn't matter.
 If you're serious about competitive gaming but can't justify $150, the Glorious Model O2 Wireless at $65 is the real play.
 It's 68g, has reliable sensor, wireless 1ms latency, and the community validates it with 3,100+ 4.7-star reviews.
 That's $85 cheaper for 10g more weight — a reasonable trade-off for the price.

-If you want the most affordable entry to esports-grade mice, BenQ ZOWIE EC2 at $50-60 is the value option.
+If you want competitively priced entry to esports-grade mice, BenQ ZOWIE EC2 at $50-60 is the value option.
 It's wired (so zero latency variance), 68g, FPS-optimized, and sponsored by esports teams.
 You're sacrificing wireless convenience for savings and rock-solid reliability.

 Grip Style Matters More Than You Think

-There are three grip styles: claw (fingertips and palm contact, most esports players use this), palm (full hand contact), and fingertip (just fingertips, rare).
+There are three grip styles: claw (fingertips and palm contact, 60-70% of esports players use this), palm (full hand contact, common for larger hands), and fingertip (just fingertips, rare and tiring).
 Most gaming mice are designed for claw or palm.
-Some mice like SteelSeries Prime Mini are specifically optimized for claw grip with a smaller form factor.
+Some mice like SteelSeries Prime Mini are specifically optimized for claw grip with a smaller form factor and contour that forces your hand into the right position.

-If you use palm grip and buy a claw-optimized mouse, it'll feel wrong no matter how light it is.
+If you use palm grip and buy a claw-optimized mouse, it'll feel cramped and wrong no matter how light it is.
 Before buying, check if the mouse matches your grip style.
 This matters more than RGB or button count.
+You can test grip style by picking up your current mouse and noting where your fingers naturally rest—if fingers curl above the mouse, you're claw; if palm is flat on back, you're palm.

 RGB: The Feature That Actually Hurts Performance

 TL;DR: Don't pay extra for RGB if you care about competitive gaming.
-It's just weight.
+It's just weight that makes your aim slower.

 Competitive FPS player (Valorant, CS2, Overwatch): Glorious Model O2 Wireless ($65) or BenQ ZOWIE EC2 ($55).
-Both are lightweight, wireless or wired, and tournament-proven.
+Both are lightweight (68g or 68g), wireless or wired, and tournament-proven.
+The Glorious has community validation with 3,100+ reviews.
+Start here if you're serious about ranking up.

 Tactical shooter player (Valorant sniper setup): Corsair M65 RGB Ultra ($70).
-The sniper button is genuinely useful for precision shots.
+The sniper button is genuinely useful for precision shots—press it to temporarily lower sensitivity for headshot positioning.
+Better for Valorant operators than spray-heavy CS2 play.

 Logitech G Pro X Superlight 2